global-container-format/gcf-spec/README.md

 In the table above, the `Format` column specifies whether the format field is meaningful or should be set to `VK_FORMAT_UNDEFINED`.

 The resource type range between (0x70000000-0xfffffffe) is available for private application use.
-When reading resource descriptors, any resource that has an unknown descriptor type may be skipped by advancing to the next resource descriptor.
+When reading resource descriptors, any resource having an unknown descriptor type may be skipped by advancing to the next resource descriptor.

 The resource type `0xffffffff` is meant for testing.
-It can be supported by GCF writers but a conformig GCF reader must always skip a resource whose resource type is `0xffffffff`.
+Applications should skip a resource with such type.

 ### Supercompression Scheme